LiamOne1/CardRush-/README.md

 ### Environment Configuration
 - Development sockets default to `http://localhost:4000`.
 To override, set `VITE_SERVER_URL` in `packages/client/.env.development.local`.
 - Production builds rely on the page origin. **Do not** commit `.env.local` files pointing at localhost - they will leak into the deployed bundle.
+- Server secrets live in `packages/server/.env` (copy `packages/server/.env.example`):
+  - `JWT_SECRET` – required for issuing/validating account tokens.
+Use a long random string in production.
+  - `DATABASE_URL` – optional in development (defaults to a local SQLite file).
+In production, point this at your managed Postgres instance.
 - Additional server configuration (for example, a custom `PORT`) can be provided via environment variables before running `npm --prefix packages/server run start`.

 ## Available Scripts